 1. Immerse employees in the culture

 Large businesses and small businesses alike continually find that company culture is a significant contributor to how employees feel and whether they are satisfied with their jobs.
-When it comes to attracting and retaining talent, a Glassdoor study of 615,000 participants found that what matters more than money is culture and values followed by leadership.3 Building an organisational culture where employees can thrive can do more to help employees want to stay than almost any other factor.
+When it comes to attracting and retaining talent, a Glassdoor study of 615,000 participants found that what matters more than money is culture and values followed by leadership.3 Building an organizational culture where employees can thrive can do more to help employees want to stay than almost any other factor.

 When onboarding employees, HR leaders can do more than completing the hiring process and educating new hires about their health benefits and 401k plan.
-They can introduce new team members to the workplace culture and let them know how that culture will help them prosper throughout their careers at the organisation.
+They can introduce new team members to the workplace culture and let them know how that culture will help them prosper throughout their careers at the organization.

 2. Focus on making connections

-Leaders can encourage greater connection by focusing on efforts such as team building, holding regular one-to-ones, and connecting people’s work to the purpose of the organisation.
+Leaders can encourage greater connection by focusing on efforts such as team building, holding regular one-to-ones, and connecting people’s work to the purpose of the organization.
 They can also check in frequently with employees and trigger meaningful conversations.

 the odds of employees wanting to stay with their company six years or more increases 175% when connections are strong.